Veterinary dermatology: from allergy to parasites

 Many skin diseases in dogs and cats look similar.
 The animals have often scratched themselves and the vet sees the secondary changes in the skin and not the actual cause.
 It is easy to forget that some animals also have a number of problems at the same time.
 This is what makes veterinary dermatology so demanding: interpreting and classifying visible skin changes correctly is not easy and requires a lot of experience.

-How do I recognise skin changes in my dog or cat?
+How do I recognise skin changes in my dog?

 Skin changes may be noticed when the animal is fondled and cuddled: something feels a bit rough or there is a bare patch.
-Itching is seen very often: the dog or cat sits there and scratches itself.
+Itching is seen very often: the dog sits there and scratches itself.
 When it is very severe, itching can be more unpleasant than pain and can drive the animals mad.
 They are then nervous and stressed.
-Naturally, however, skin diseases in cats and dogs can also be painful so that the animals react defensively when they are touched.
+Naturally, however, skin diseases in dogs can also be painful so that your pet reacts defensively when they are touched.

 How often should I go to a veterinary dermatologist?